Impairments in traffic

 Elderly people in traffic

-- 65–74 years old: This group generally has a high degree of maturity and traffic experience, which makes them drive more safely than the 18–19-year-olds.
+- 65–74 years old: This group generally has a high degree of maturity and traffic experience, which means that they drive more safely than 18-year-olds who have just received their licence.

-- 75 years old and older: The senses are often impaired and the brain starts to work slower, which means that they have a 5–6 times higher accident risk (same as 18–19-year-olds).
-However, the older group are often mature enough to realise their shortcomings, for example, they avoid driving in the dark and in dense traffic.
+- 75 years and older: Senses are often impaired and the brain starts to work more slowly, which means that they have a 5–6 times higher accident risk (same as 18–19-year-olds).

 Things that deteriorate with age